pbinkley/jekyll-book/sections/04-section.md

 [pagebreak.10]

-to set up the equipment, and to teach *all three members of the crew*\* the routine of the film loading and unloading of the camera and the methods of making mechanical adjustments which are frequently necessary in the course of operation.
+to set up the equipment, and to teach *all three members of the crew*[^04-1] the routine of the film loading and unloading of the camera and the methods of making mechanical adjustments which are frequently necessary in the course of operation.

+[^04-1]: In case of illness or absence of the operator chosen the others should know how to operate the machine.
+The operator should not be selected until the photographic machine company representative and the supervisor can see which one of the three shows the greatest aptitude for the photographing.
+Thus, all three are taught to select, and all are given a chance to operate the machine.
+By the second day the most efficient operator may be chosen.

 When a selector has up-ended all author cards in a tray, the photographer places the tray on the shelf of the machine.
 The machine